CounterMail Logo

 CounterMail LogoCounterMail Logo PNG

 “All emails are secure,” says the CounterMail logo.
-Thanks to the “lock” on the emblem, it is impossible for outsiders to read the correspondence.
-The elements built into the code prevent hacking, and service customers can feel completely calm.
+Thanks to the “lock” on the emblem, outsiders cannot read the correspondence.
+The built-in elements of the code prevent hacking, and service customers can feel completely at ease.

 CounterMail: Brand overview